 When a client is able to identify a positive experience with the help of their therapist, they are then able to allow the experience to be enriched through a process of intensification and drawing upon multiple modalities.
 Once they have gained a more poignant expression of their experience, the client is encouraged to consider how it could be helpful to them moving forward.

 Tying this therapeutic modality to the concerns over neural reductionism, it becomes important to realize that neuroscience is still in its relative adolescence.
-By helping clients to focus on their positive experiences and perceive them through the lens of how such experiences might benefit them prevents an oversimplification of the mere biology of a behavior.
+By helping clients to focus on their positive experiences and perceive them through the lens of how such experiences might benefit them prevents an oversimplification of the mere biology of behavior.
 And in so doing, we encourage and support the client’s ownership and recovery from such behaviors.
-A New Outlook Counseling Services provides four offices across the front range of Colorado.
+A New Outlook Counseling Services provides therapy in Colorado.